xloxn69/ForgeRateLimit/README.md

 # ForgePages

-A pagination extension for ForgeScript that provides powerful data pagination functions.
+ForgePages is a extension built for ForgeScript, enabling you to easily create, manage, and navigate through paginated data directly in your bot.

 ## Installation